drdrang/drtwoot/README.markdown

+# Nota bene #

+Dr. Twoot relies on Basic Authentication rather than OAuth, which means that it stopped working at the end of August 2010.
+If you're looking for a Twitter client that works out of the box, Dr. Twoot—at present, at least—isn't for you.

+I'm considering different approaches to get Dr. Twoot working again but haven't had time to implement anything yet.
+If you fork it and add OAuth, I'd love to hear from you.

 # Introduction #

 Dr. Twoot is a significant fork of [Peter Krantz's Twoot][1], a customizable Twitter "web app" that sits on your hard disk instead of in the cloud.
 The code comprises HTML, CSS, and JavaScript ([jQuery][2]) files that are turned into a site-specific browser (SSB) application on the Macintosh through [Fluid][3].
 The main advantages of using Dr. Twoot over an SSB pointed at twitter.com are: